 One of my images headed an article by Patrick Collinson in The Guardian Newspaper published on Friday 6th November 2020.
 The image features Tim Farron MP with ExcludedUK.

-Here are the rest of the images from the day:
+Here are the rest of my images from the day:

 Click on the photos to view full size: